 - Know the rules and regulations at your job.
 Any offensive quotations, memorabilia, or images could lead to loss of your job.

 - Printouts are the biggest cause of clutter on your desk.
 Discard all papers when they outlive their purpose.

 - Don’t overhaul everything in a day.
 Don’t lose your productivity by putting your day’s energy into organizing.
 I decorated my cube during a weekend trip to the office.
 My boss greatly appreciated that.

 - You can decorate for free.
 Look for garage sales to accumulate small office equipment that still works.

-- Your home decorations and office decorations are not the same thing.
+- Your home decorations and office decorations are not the same things.
 A lot of pictures, toys, and mementos look better at home than in the office.

-- Do not place items in such a way that your visitors can’t see you while talking.
+- Do not place items in such a way that your visitors can’t see you while speaking to you.

 - If you’re not single, put up a picture of you and your girl.
 It should be the best picture ever taken of you both.
 If you have kids, try to use a picture of the entire family together.
 Make sure that you are portrayed as a good father.
 The pictures you are most proud of should be kept in your cubicle.

 - Don’t put up too many pictures – the idea is to give the visitor a glimpse into your personal life and to get yourself motivated during those bad days at work.
 A single picture can do both.
 If you can get a leather photo frame in black, it would look nice.
 Better not to pin your favorite picture onto the cubicle wall.
 Put it respectfully on your desk.

 - Do not keep personal care items like brushes, combs, mouthwash, or hand sanitizer in public view.
 They don’t look good in a man’s cubicle.
 Keep them for better health and skin, but not in a public view.

 - Keep office supplies well organized.
 I got a nice organizer at a garage sale.
 The ones available at Walmart or Target are good enough to keep your sticky pads, tape, pins, and stapler organized.